TuikkaTommi/portfolio/README.md

 ## About me ⛷️

 I'm on the last stretch of my studies, and I have gathered a wide set of skills on web-development during that time.
 I've specialized myself in fullstack-development, mainly on JavaScript and its relating technologies.
 I'm an independent worker, but i also work well within a team and put effort into keeping the teams communication clear, so everyone is on the same page.
+I really like to take on new challenges, and learn new things.

 ## Skills 💻